 How many more calories can you every day burn with simple changes to your lifestyle?
 The answer might surprise you.
 It turns out that the little things you do during the day make a big difference in the number of calories you burn.

 If you want to burn calories without exercise, experts will tell you to increase your NEAT, or non-exercise activity thermogenesis.
 This is a fancy term for all of the movement you do that is not vigorous enough to be called a workout.
 According to researchers at the Mayo Clinic, NEAT could play a major role in whether or not you lose or gain weight.
 And it may affect your risk for obesity.

 So, how many calories can your NEAT burn?
 It varies, but the number could be significant.
 According to one study, because everyone's activity level is so different, calories burned from NEAT can vary from person to person by up to 2000 calories per day.

-5 Ways to Burn Calories with NEAT
+5 Ways to Burn Calories without Exercise

 Burn more calories at the office.

 Having a sedentary job isn't a direct cause of obesity, but sitting for extended periods could become a cause of weight gain in some people.
 The American Heart Association reported that "obese individuals appear to exhibit an innate tendency to be seated for 2.5 hours per day more than sedentary lean counterparts."
 Researchers estimated that if obese individuals could adopt the NEAT habits of their lean counterparts, they could burn an additional 350 calories per day.

 If you have a desk job, create a habit to get up for at least 15 minutes every hour.
 Take a walk to the farthest restroom or water cooler, run an errand, take the stairs instead of the elevator or do your filing from a standing rather than seated position.
 Grab a few co-workers and make increasing your NEAT part of a healthy-office routine.